pemdasu/Blender-XV2-Tools/README.md

 Blender add-on for importing and exporting Dragon Ball Xenoverse 2 assets.
 Built and tested with **Blender 4.0.2**; other versions may work but are not officially supported.

+Huge thanks to [Lazybone](https://github.com/LazyBone152) for their [Xv2CoreLib](https://github.com/LazyBone152/XV2-Tools) without their efforts, this project wouldn't have been possible

 ## Features & Status

 | Format | Import | Export | Notes |